 Resulting from a court case that spanned 1988-94, Metzger was forced to pay damages to the family of Mulugeta Seraw, an Ethopian immigrant who was beaten to death by racist skinheads who had left a gathering earlier that day in Portland, Ore., where one of Metzger’s recruiters had implored them to act as, to borrow from the cartoon above, “Mighty Whiteys” and not “Humble Honkeys.”

-This is where the history of white supremacy – those cartoons, fliers and quotes from Spencer earlier in this piece – intersect and instruct us on its consequences.
+This is where the history of white supremacy – those cartoons, flyers and quotes from Spencer earlier in this piece – intersect and instruct us on its consequences.
 It is that intersection that ought to comprise the background against which Spencer, Heimbach, and others must be seen.
 The deep stained wood and brass handled interiors of hotel elevators are deceiving.

 It seems some journalists are struggling to balance the realities of calling racism by its true name with their own loyalty to objectivity –– no matter how they subjectively define it.